ImageMagick/Usage-Markdown/color_mods/index.md

 However be warned that the hue is rotated using a percentage, and not by an angle.
 This may seem weird but "`-modulate`" has always been that way.

-Conversion formulas between angle and the modulate argument is...
+Conversion formulas between angle and the modulate argument are...

 ~~~{.skip}
 hue_angle = ( modulate_arg - 100 ) * 180/100
 modulate_arg = ( hue_angle * 100/180 ) + 100
 ~~~

-That means '`100`' (for all three arguments) produces no change.
-While a value of '`0`' or '`200`' will effectivally negate the colors in the image (but not the intensity).
+That means '`100`' (for all three arguments) produces no change, while a value of '`0`' or '`200`' will effectively negate the colors in the image (but not the intensity).

 For example...